Here is your roadmap to feeling calm and confident in water:

 Then when you are vertical, your face is still in the water, just extend your legs down to the bottom of the pool and rotate your head out of the water (backward).

-Now, try it with exhaling (blowing bubbles) when your head is underwater.
+Pro tip: try it with exhaling (blowing bubbles) when your head is underwater and you are about to put your feet down to stand up.
 This will help you relax more.

 Comments (98)